 Hearts of Sonoma County

-Hearts of Sonoma County is a cardiovascular health initiative of the Committee for Healthcare Improvement.
-Our goal is to reduce heart attacks and strokes as a leading cause of premature death and disability in Sonoma County.
+Hearts of Sonoma County is a cardiovascular health initiative with the goal to reduce heart attacks and strokes as a leading cause of premature death and disability in Sonoma County.
 Hearts of Sonoma County is improving cardiovascular disease prevention and management through active collaboration across healthcare organizations, community and social service partner organizations, and community members to inspire good health and achieve health equity.

 Hearts of Sonoma members and partners are local leaders of clinical and community-based organizations.
 Hearts of Sonoma County members and partners meet monthly to:

 - Engage in collaborative learning, discussions, and strategizing